lbzepoqo/squadjs-squad-creation-blocker/README.md

   - Cancels any scheduled broadcasts.

 - **Squad Creation Attempt During Blocked Period**:
+  - If the squad name is custom:
     - Disbands the squad immediately.
     - If in warning mode:
-    - During new game block: Informs how many seconds remain before they can create a squad.
+      - During new game block: Informs how many seconds remain before they can create a custom squad.
-    - During round end: Informs that squad creation is not allowed at the end of a round.
+      - During round end: Informs that custom squad creation is not allowed at the end of a round.
+  - If the squad name is default (e.g., "Squad 1") and `allowDefaultSquadNames` is true:
+    - Allows the squad to be created.

 ## Dependencies